-What is a remote interview, and what's the point?
+What is a remote interview and what is the point?

-- Any form of interview that takes place from a distance, whether via phone or video conferencing - Employers might use remote interviews to narrow down their candidate selection before scheduling inperson interviews - Employers might also use remote interviews if candidates are not geographically close to the company
+- A remote interview is any form of interview that takes place from a distance, whether via phone or video conferencing. - Employers might use remote interviews to narrow down their candidate selection before scheduling in-person interviews. - Employers might also use remote interviews if candidates are not geographically close to the company.